 - Win over your customers, employees, investors, and influencers.

 - Tell a story that carries your business forward.

-How to create your own Message Map is one topic we’ll discuss in my ANA workshop, Fast-Forward Your Content Marketing, April 12 in Chicago.
+How to create your own Message Map is one topic we’ll discuss in my ANA workshop, Fast-Forward Your Content Marketing, on April 12 in Chicago.

 Discover your story and deliver it consistently.

-Decades of experience have taught us: to create a company’s best possible story takes a team.
+Decades of experience have taught us: that to create a company’s best possible story takes a team.
 While founders’ origin stories can be fascinating, working with a founder or CEO alone leads to a story with tunnel vision, reflecting a viewpoint held by only one person.

 That’s why we work with teams of 4 to 12 people to create a company’s message.
-The right team includes those who know the business, subject matter and audiences best.
+The right team includes those who know the business, subject matter, and audiences best.

 Working with a team brings more material to the table.
 It also enables people to ask tough, penetrating questions and encourages everyone to get behind the same story as you co-create it.

 We seek out executives and experts who have valuable examples, analogies, and stories to offer.
 Diverse viewpoints spice up a company’s story and make it even more powerful.